ammarhakim/gkyl-doc/source/postgkyl/keyconcepts.rst

 There are instances when user does *not* want to overwrite the inputs.
 For example, when we want to use :ref:`pg_cmd_select` to create multiple slices of data.
-For this purpose, the commands that would normally overwrite data have the optional ``--tag`` flag which instead creates a new dataset with specified tag.
-Note that in this case, the resulting dataset will *not* be the only one active.
+For this purpose, the commands that would normally overwrite data have the optional ``--tag`` or ``-t`` flag which instead creates a new dataset with specified tag.
+Note that in this case, the resulting dataset will **not** be the only one active.

 .. code-block:: bash

-   pgkyl file1.bp --tag input select --use input --z0 -1. --tag planes \
+   pgkyl file1.bp -t input select -u input --z0 -1. -t planes \
-   select --use input --z0 1. --tag planes plot --use planes
+   select -u input --z0 1. -t planes plot -u planes